* Coaster Enthusiasts of Canada *

 RAILWAYS

-Roller coasters, now a staple of any larger park, made their appearance in Canada in the mid 1880s, with the first evidently at The Canadian National Exhibition 1885 (possibly 1884).
-The ride caught on and was likely next installed at Dundurn Park.
-Theirs opened in the summer of 1885 and was probably the first continuous-circuit coaster in Canada.
-Brighton Beach also had a roller coaster in 1885.
+Roller coasters, now a staple of any sizeable park, made their appearance in Canada in the mid 1880s, with the first ones at Hanlan's Point, Dundurn Park, the exhibition grounds in London, Brighton Beach, and in Septemeber at The Toronto Industrial Exhibition (later to be renamed The Canadian National Exhibition).
+The Dundurn Park one was probably the first continuous-circuit coaster in Canada.

 When designers became more numerous and prolific, other parks began to add these rides, some even having more than one.
 As the coasters became more thrilling with higher hills, longer drops, tighter turns, and higher speeds, they turned into THE major drawing ticket at any park which had one, as is still the case today.